The Star Spangled Banner (Whitney Houston recording)

 "The Star Spangled Banner" is a charity single recorded by American singer Whitney Houston to raise funds for soldiers and families of those involved in the Persian Gulf War.
-Written by Francis Scott Key and composed by John Stafford Smith, "The Star-Spangled Banner" is the national anthem of the United States.
-The musical arrangement for Houston's rendition was by conductor John Clayton.
-The recording was produced by music coordinator Rickey Minor, along with Houston herself.
-The recording was included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances and the US edition of the 2000 release, Whitney: The Greatest Hits.
-The single helped cement Houston’s status as a pop culture icon.
+It is a cover of the national anthem of the United States of America, written by Francis Scott Key and composed by John Stafford Smith and inspired by a rendition performed by Marvin Gaye at the 1983 NBA All-Star Game.
+The jazz and gospel arrangement for Houston's rendition was done by conductor John Clayton.
+The recording was produced by music coordinator Rickey Minor with all vocal arrangements credited to Houston.
+Considered the gold standard of all national anthem performances, it helped cement Houston’s status as a pop culture icon.
+(Note: Attributed to multiple sources:)

-Traditionally performed at sports games in the US, "The Star-Spangled Banner" was performed by Houston at the original Tampa Stadium for Super Bowl XXV in 1991.
+Mainly performed at American sports games, the song was performed by Houston at the original Tampa Stadium in Tampa Bay, Florida for Super Bowl XXV on January 27, 1991.
 Although Houston was singing live, she was singing into a dead microphone, and television viewers were hearing a non-live pre-recorded version of the anthem due to her musical director making her aware of the risks of performing live, including the sound of the crowd, jets flying overhead, and other such distractions from pregame activities.

-After the September 11 attacks, Arista Records re-released Houston's "The Star Spangled Banner".
-She once again donated her share of the royalties, as did Arista Records, towards the firefighters and victims of the terrorist attacks.
-This time the single peaked at #6 on the US Billboard Hot 100; it was certified platinum by the RIAA.
-This made Houston the first musical act to take the national anthem Top 10 in the US; she was also the first act to have it certified platinum.
-The 2001 re-release of the single was Houston's last Top Ten hit on the US Hot 100 during her lifetime.
+Ten years later in 2001, the song made a commercial resurgence following the events of the September 11 attacks in New York after Houston reissued it as a single.
+It eventually made its biggest peak at number six on the Hot 100, becoming the only instance of a national anthem recording reaching the top ten and Houston's last top ten hit of her lifetime, also topping its sales chart.
+In addition, the song crossed over to other charts, reaching the adult contemporary chart in its initial 1991 release and the Hot R&B/Hip-Hop Songs chart in its 2001 re-release where it reached the top 30.
+Its top 20 re-charting on the Hot 100 made Houston the first woman to re-chart the same song inside the top 20 twice.

+Publications such as Rolling Stone, USA Today and Billboard have had the song either top or be placed in the top five of their all-time national anthem lists, either for the Super Bowl or in general.
+The televised performance's impact was comparable to that of Elvis Presley's 1950s performances on the Ed Sullivan Show.
+In some retrospectives, Houston was praised for making a "radical reclamation" of the anthem for black Americans with the performance being compared to Marian Anderson's performance of "My Country, 'Tis of Thee" at the Lincoln Memorial and also favorably comparing it to similar re-imagined renditions by Marvin Gaye and Jimi Hendrix.